-From city guides with restaurant and activity recommendations that will spice up your free time, to useful apps for finding Wi-Fi hotspots and ATM machines, you’ll find recommended apps that will work in South America.
+We’ve curated the best mobile apps for traveling in South America, to help you tech-savvy (and you technically-challenged) navigate your way around South America.
+From city guides with restaurant and activity recommendations that will spice up your free time to useful apps for finding Wi-Fi hotspots and ATM machines, you’ll find recommended apps that will make traveling South America even more convenient.

 Just remember, when you bring your smartphone with you to South America, you most likely will want to turn off your data usage by selecting “Airplane Mode” as soon as you take off from your home country.
 Otherwise, you can accrue some hefty data usage and roaming charges from your phone carrier.
 Read more about setting your Android to Wi-Fi only here.
 Read more about setting your iPhone to Wi-Fi only here.

 Now that you have your smartphone set to Wi-Fi only, you’ll need to find a Wi-Fi hotspot.
 Your hotel, a cafe, or a restaurant will likely have Wi-Fi Internet access.
-But you can find tons more of Wi-Fi hotspots using this handy app.
+But you can find tons more Wi-Fi hotspots using this handy app.
 You can see a detailed map with all the available Wi-Fi hotspots around you and even get directions to find the hotspot.

 City & Country Guides:

 The holy-grail of peer-reviewed travel information offers a great mobile app with an extensive list of city guides.
 This app will give you all the good tips and reviews for attractions and restaurants around the city you are visiting.
 Once you download your selected city guide, the app works offline, so you won’t be charged for expensive data roaming.